aurelio-amerio/gPCS/README.md

-# gPCS
+# gPCS: Gamma-ray Photon-Counts Statistics
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.8070852.svg)](https://doi.org/10.5281/zenodo.8070852)
 [![Downloads](https://pepy.tech/badge/gPCS)](https://pepy.tech/project/gPCS)
 [![](https://img.shields.io/pypi/v/gPCS.svg?maxAge=3600)](https://pypi.org/project/gPCS)

-This repository contains the code for the paper **Gamma-ray point-source catalogue from photon-count statistics**.
+This repository contains the code for the paper **Deepening gamma-ray point-source catalogues with sub-threshold information**.

-We provide our results in the form of a [precomputed FITS table](examples/firing_pixels.fits), as well as python package which can be used to read the data as `numpy` arrays, as well as export a similar FITS table.
+We provide our results in the form of a [precomputed FITS](examples/firing_pixels.fits), as well as python package which can be used to read the data as `numpy` arrays, as well as export a similar FITS table.

 # Installation
 This package can easily be installed through pip: